 Step 3: Backup the Database

-Log in to your old server with SSH as we did in step 1.
-Once there run the following command (replace dbUsername and dbName with the database name and database user name from your old setup):
+Log into your old server with SSH as we did in Step 1.
+Once you are there, run the following command (replace dbUsername and dbName with the database name and database user name from your old setup):

 mysqldump -u dbUsername -p dbName > db_backup.sql